-He is, according to friend and mentor [Ramia Jamal?
-00:04:05], the first jailhouse environmentalist, a title he earned after successfully organizing his fellow prisoners against the construction of a \$400 million coal gasification plant that was slated to built 300 feet from SCI Frackville.
+He is, according to friend and mentor Mumia Abu-Jamal, the first jailhouse environmentalist, a title he earned after successfully organizing his fellow prisoners against the construction of a \$400 million coal gasification plant that was slated to built 300 feet from SCI-Frackville.
 This plant would have poisoned the environment around the prison as well as the nearby community.
-Because of [unintelligible 00:04:28] activism, the project was ultimately scrapped.
+Because of his fearless activism, the project was ultimately scrapped.

-Sentenced to life without the possibility of parole for a crime he did not commit, Arroyo has since fought tirelessly for the betterment of himself and his fellow prisoners.
-He's currently fighting against the for-profit privatization of the prison mail system, which we'll talk about more today, encouraging fellow prisoners to boycott the mail service entirely since the 2018 implementation of these draconian new policies in which prisoner mail is sent to a for-profit third party where it is opened, photocopied and then stored on private servers.
+Sentenced to life without the possibility of parole for a crime that he did not commit, Arroyo has since fought tirelessly for the betterment of himself and his fellow prisoners.
+He's currently fighting against the for-profit privatization of the prison mail system, which we'll talk about more today, encouraging his fellow prisoners to boycott the mail service entirely since the 2018 implementation of these draconian new policies in which prisoner mail is sent to a for-profit third party where it is opened, photocopied, and then stored on private servers.

-Next, we have Robert Saleem Holbrook, who is [unintelligible 00:05:07] here today, who is the executive director of the Abolitionist Law Center, a law practice dedicated to ending race- and class-based discrimination and the criminal justice system and all forms of state violence.
+Next, we have Robert Saleem Holbrook, who is with us here today, and who is the executive director of the Abolitionist Law Center, a law practice dedicated to ending race- and class-based discrimination and the criminal justice system and all forms of state violence.
 He's also a lecturer at the University of Pennsylvania Law School.

 He is cofounder of the Human Rights Coalition, an organization with chapters in Philadelphia and Pittsburgh that is composed of family members of prisoners that advocate on behalf of the civil and human rights of prisoners.
 He is also a cofounder of the Coalition to Abolish Death by Incarceration in Pennsylvania.
-[Unintelligible 00:05:55] without [unintelligible] sentences.
+[Inaudible] without [inaudible] sentences.

 While incarcerated, Saleem wrote extensively on prison abuse, social injustice, state violence and juveniles charged and sentenced as adults.
-His writings were featured in Truthout, The Appeal, San Francisco Bay View and Solitary Watch.
+His writings were featured in Truthout, The Appeal, San Francisco Bay View, and Solitary Watch.